WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 1. Click the **DC01** name.

-1. On the DC01 page, select the **Endpoints** tab. _Notice that by default the PowerShell cmdlet will add an RDP endpoint for port 3389.
-Therefore, we did not specify this endpoint configuration in the PowerShell commands._
+1. On the DC01 page, select the **Endpoints** tab to check the RDP endpoint port.

+	>**Note**: Notice that by default the PowerShell cmdlet will add an RDP endpoint for port 3389.
+Therefore, we did not specify this endpoint configuration in the PowerShell commands.

 <a name="Ex2Task2" /></a>
-#### Task 2 - Configure a new data disk ####
+#### Task 2 - Configure a new data disk on DC01####

 1. In the Windows Azure console, in the **Virtual Machines** section, wait a few moments until the status of **DC01** is **Running**.